The Authentic

 Now …

 A lot of this is fine.
-It’s what happened to jazz - music to bonk to in whorehouses, it became the music the haute monde of New York and London and Paris swung to.
+It’s what happened to Jazz - music to bonk to in whorehouses, it became the music the haute monde of New York and London and Paris swung to.
 It’s what happens to every music made by the marginals of society.
 Blues, rock n’ roll, pop, hip-hop, rap, acid house, rave and indie.

 And it’s a nonsense, so you don’t have to buy into it.